Saed Al-Rosan

-Saed Ahmad Salameh Al-Rosan (سَعْد أَحْمَد سَلَامَة الرُّوسَان; born 1 February 1997) is a Jordanian professional footballer who plays as a center-back for Jordanian Pro League side Al-Hussein and the Jordan national team.
+Saed Ahmad Salameh Al-Rosan (سَعْد أَحْمَد سَلَامَة الرُّوسَان; born 1 February 1997) is a Jordanian professional footballer who plays as a center-back for Iraq Stars League side Al-Quwa Al-Jawiya and the Jordan national team.

 Club career

 Early career

 Born in Jordan, Saed began his career at Al-Arabi, where he made brief loan stints at Al-Ahli and Al-Sareeh in 2015 and 2016 respectively.
 He then departed Al-Arabi on a move to Mansheyat Bani Hasan, lasting two seasons.

 Ma'an

 On 27 August 2019, Al-Rosan moved to Ma'an.
 Al-Rosan impressed with Ma'an in the 2020 season, making him a transfer target for the top Jordanian teams.

 Al-Hussein

 On 17 February 2021, Al-Rosan moved to Al-Hussein for a season.
 On 16 January 2022, Al-Hussein renewed Saed's contract for two seasons, after repeated impressive performances for the club.
 On 22 October 2023, Al-Hussein announced through their Facebook account that Saed Al-Rosan suffered a third-degree muscular tear, while on international duty.
 On 15 July 2024, Al-Hussein once again announce the renewal of Saed Al-Rosan for two additional years, since regarded as a leader of the club.